AdobeDocs/commerce-merchant-services.en/help/payment-services/security.md

 ## Commerce security

-Adobe Commerce and Magento Open Source include support for several security features.
+[!DNL Adobe Commerce] and [!DNL Magento Open Source] include support for several security features.

 See [Security](https://docs.magento.com/user-guide/stores/security.html){target="_blank"} in the core user guide to review security best practices, and learn how to manage Admin sessions and credentials, implement CAPTCHA, and manage website restrictions.